-Also, there have been many women who, without reserve shared their WW II intelligence stories from the home fronts in Canada, the USA and the UK providing further insight into the cultural norms of the era and into a subject area that by its very nature is difficult to research.
-In addition, there were men who provided information and stories from their careers in the fields of military defence and espionage about ‘running’ women spies.
+Also, there have been many women who, without reserve shared their WW 2 intelligence stories from the home fronts in Canada, the USA and the UK providing further insight into the cultural norms of the era and into a subject area that by its very nature is difficult to research.
+In addition, there were men who provided information from their careers in the fields of military defence and espionage about ‘running’ women spies.
 And, there were those individuals who from the beginning saw the importance of capturing these courageous women’s stories—some of whom introduced me to the women interviewed.
-They included authors, historians, university professors and archivists from Berkeley University (USA), Bletchley Park Museum (UK), Canadian Military, Canadian Security Intelligence Service, Camp X Museum (Canada), Imperial War Museum (UK), MI5 and MI8 (UK), Smithsonian Institute (USA), Sophia University, Special Operations Executive – SOE Archives (UK).
+They included authors, historians, university professors and archivists from Berkeley University (USA), Bletchley Park Museum (UK), Canadian Military, Canadian Security Intelligence Service, Camp X Museum (Canada), Imperial War Museum (UK), MI5, MI6 and MI8 (UK), Smithsonian Institute (USA), Sophia University (USA), Special Operations Executive – SOE Archives (UK).
 I thank you all with special mentions to Dr. Rosemarie Anderson, Brigadier General Darrell Dean, Dr. Jay Dufrechou and Baroness Daphne Park.